Term 4 Overviews, 2025

 Grade 4

-In Term 3, students will engage in a rugby unit with a focus on throwing, catching and evasion skills.
+In Term 4, students will engage in flag football with a focus on throwing, catching and evasion skills.
 They will build their understanding of throwing and catching and be given opportunities to improve their skills, before applying them in small-sided games.
-Later in the term, students will participate in a volleyball unit.
+Later in the term, students will participate in a target unit, with a focus on sports like lawn bowls and bocce.
 They will be introduced to a variety of concepts and strategies to allow both themselves and their teams to be successful.
-Students will focus on the fundamental skills of volleyball, learning to dig, set, spike and serve.
-They will then apply these skills, along with their knowledge of space and movement, to modified volleyball games.
+Students will focus on fundamental skills whilst improving their ability to display sportsmanship during competition with their peers.

 Grade 5

-During Term 3, students will participate in a netball unit, focusing on throwing catching, space and movement.
-They will build on their knowledge of strategies from invasion and evasion sports and apply them to netball.
-Students will then demonstrate their skills in small-sided netball games in preparation for their inter-school sports tournaments next year.
-Later in Term 3, students will complete a striking and fielding unit.
-They will become comfortable throwing and catching whilst wearing a mitt, in order to play softball and tee ball.
-Students will practice the skills and apply them to both sports in preparation for competition during grade 6.
-In Health, students will explore the importance of respect, empathy and equality in sport.
+During Term 4, students will participate in a soccer unit, focusing on passing, shooting, space and movement.
+They will build on their knowledge of strategies from invasion and evasion sports and apply them to soccer.
+Students will then demonstrate their skills in small-sided soccer games in preparation for their inter-school sports tournaments next year.
+To close out a fantastic year of PE, students will complete a striking and fielding unit with a focus on cricket.
+They will practice batting and bowling and apply their skills to modified games in preparation for competition during grade 6 interschool sports.
+In Health, students will continue to explore the importance of respect, empathy and equality in sport.

 Grade 6